obsolescence by software

 Also, compatibility with current infrastructure is a problem.
 If you bought a Telephone in the 70s, it worked for decades.
 If you buy a Skype phone now, it’ll be unusable after a few years.
 Not because it physically breaks and not because someone deliberately programmed it to stop working, but simply because it’s not compatible anymore and doesn’t get any more updates.

-However, once the manufacturer doesn’t publish critical updates necessary to ensure the functionality of the device (security, compatibility updates or bugfixes) for a period of, say, three months after notice, the source code will automatically be released to the public.
+However, once the manufacturer doesn’t publish critical updates necessary to ensure the functionality of the device (security or compatibility updates) for a period of, say, three months, the source code will automatically be released to the public.

-I’m not trying to take away the intellectual property rights of companies for their source code.
+I’m not trying to take away the right of companies not to disclose their source code.

-However, here’s my premise: if the software is no longer updated, it can be considered obsolete.
+However, here’s my premise: if the software is no longer updated, it’ll be considered obsolete.
 If it’s obsolete, where’s the harm in publishing the source code?

 One concern of corporate lawyers might be that their company wouldn’t even be allowed to publish the source code if they wanted to, for legal/licensing reasons.
-But here’s the thing: the law can override that and terms not allowing the publishing of source code could be outlawed.
+But here’s the thing: the law can override that.

 You might say, it will harm the competitive power of the market.
-But if the proposed procedure becomes standard, it might even increase product quality through competition, because if companies don’t want their code to become public, they’ll have to support it longer.
-Companies that already provide better and longer support than the competition would also benefit from this change, as they don’t have to adapt their business model too much.
+But if the proposed procedure becomes standard, it might even increase competition, because if companies don’t want their code to get to the public, they’ll have to support it longer.

-The whole thing would work similar to trademark law where trademarks expire if they’re not used or renewed for a given time or copyright law where things become public domain after a certain time.
+The whole thing would work similar to trademark law where trademarks expire if they’re not used for a given time or copyright law where things become public domain after a certain time.